Here’s a list of our most frequently asked questions for headshot sessions.

 The extent to which we do this varies from person to person.

-We work with all of our customers collaboratively in order to achieve the ideal results for each project.
+We work with all of our customers collaboratively in order to achieve the ideal results for each person or project.

 A successful headshot is highly tailored to your ideal job, client, interviewer or audience.

 Would you be wearing a tie when meeting these people in person for the first time?
-In most cases this should answer the question for you.
+In most cases this should answer the question for you, as it’s really a question only you can answer.

-There’s been a notable shift in the last 10 years across all of marketing that has put a much greater emphasis on being relatable and being authentic (ie. being yourself).
+There’s been a notable shift in the last 10 years across all of marketing that has put a much greater emphasis on being relatable and being authentic (being yourself).

 The perception that that a tie will make you appear to be more credible is simply not true.
 Bad posture, creased clothing, bad lighting and the overall quality of your portrait will all have a much greater impact on your credibility.